ioccc-src/winner/faq.md

     "deprecated_twitter_handle" : "@SirWumpus",
 ```

-If the author wishes to not specify an twitter handle, or if the twitter handle is
+If the author wishes to not specify a twitter handle, or if the twitter handle is
-unknown, they should use the _JSON null_ as the _JSON value_ of this _JSON member_.
+unknown, it should be the _JSON null_ as the _JSON value_ of this _JSON member_.
 For example:

 ``` <!---json-->